hollasch/LSON/README.md

 In general, either avoid or quote type names with colons.
 Untyped values with colons are easy enough to specify using the last form above for unspecified types, with a colon immediately following the opening parenthesis.

+### Decoding Elements
+All elements have a string representation of their value.
+In addition, for elements with declared type, decoders may use this information to generate a native value of that type.
+For example, the element `(boolean:true)` always has the string representation "true", and may have a decoder's native Boolean-valued `True`.
+Decoders are thus domain-specific, and may handle a mix of elements of both known and unknown types.
+This approach to typing allows unknown types to be handled consistently across encode-decode paths, and across data queries and transforms.

+In this manner, a C++ decoder could meaningfully operate on LSON intended for a Python endpoint, with values like `False` or `None`.

+### Untyped Elements
+Elements may omit type information, as in `(1.23456)` or `(:s/ab/xy/g)`.
+As for all elements, both of these cases have their string representation.
+However, decoders will typically be able to deduce the type of an element, according to a scheme of their choosing.
+For some element types and decoders, this can be fairly trivial:

+    (nullptr) → (nullptr:nullptr)     // C++
+    (true) → (bool:true)              // C++
+    (true) → (Boolean:true)           // JavaScript
+    (true) → (Boolean:True)           // Python

+A JSON-style decoder might employ a sequence of three recognizers:

+1. null
+2. boolean
+3. number

+Other common types may have associated type recognizers:

+    (-1.234e6) → (Number:-1.234e6)    // JavaScript
+    (-1.234e6) → (double:-1.234e6)    // C++
+    (1..10) → (range:"range(1,10)")   // Python
+    (#a3f4b9) → (color:#a3f4b9)       // CSS color
+    (0x3ff0'0000'0000'0000) ...       // In C++, could be recognized as `uint64_t`

+One reasonable approach for decoders is to maintain an ordered list of recognizers that are employed in sequence to attempt to recognize a given untyped value.
+Enumerations such as `true`, `false`, `null`, `None` and so forth would be first in the list, with more complicated types (like numbers, colors, regular expressions) tried later in the sequence.

+Note that values need only be recognized if the decoder intends to perform native operations with those values.
+Decoders that just perform queries, transforms, or transmission need not care about underlying implementations.

 Strings